iterative/dvc.org/content/docs/studio/user-guide/billing-and-payment.md

 ## Accessing your payment history and invoices

-You can find a link to your dashboard on Stripe on your team settings page.
-Here you see your payment history and get a copy of your invoices.
+You can find a link to your Stripe dashboard on your team settings page.
+There you see your payment history and get a copy of your invoices.

 ## Other questions